NSO-developer/nso-gitbook/onf-tapi_rc/README-ned-settings.md

       nokia-nrct        - Use with a NOKIA NRC-T version 22.6 or newer.

-      ciena-mcp         - Use with CIENA MCP controller.
+      ciena-mcp         - Use with CIENA MCP and NCS controllers.

       kratos-openspace  - Use with Kratos Openspace controller.